Retail EDI Glossary

 Planogram

-A visual representation, diagram, or model that illustrates the placement of products within a store to maximize visual impact and productivity.
+A visual representation, diagram or model that illustrates the placement of products within a store to maximize visual impact and productivity.

 Point of Sale (POS) System

 A combination of hardware (cash register) and software (payment and inventory) that allows retailers to process transactions while updating operations.
-A more complex POS system provides information to measure sale history, pricing metrics, customer records, inventory levels and more.
+A more complex POS system provides information to measure sales history, pricing metrics, customer records, inventory levels and more.

 Product Information Management (PIM)